mfioravanti-yseop/gitflow_lab/README.md

 * keep both
 * do a mix of them

 You can edit manually the file, or use a merge tool.
-I personally suggest you to use Visual Studio Code that will very facilitate your work, since you'll only have to click on the button above to choose what to do:
+I personally suggest you to use Visual Studio Code that will very facilitate your work, since you'll generally just have to click on the button above to choose what to do:

 ![Conflicts](/doc/images/conflict.PNG)